|

 by Reagan to serve as U.S. Ambassador to Rumania.
 His book provides

-insight into the nomination & Senate confirmation process.
+insight into the nomination and Senate confirmation process.
 He

 |